March 8, 2018 | By Greene Broillet & Wheeler

 Motorcycles, which are lighter and smaller than passenger cars, are more vulnerable to problems with the road.
 For example, motorcycles might crash due to:

 Each accident is different, and whether you can sue will depend on all of the surrounding circumstances.
-A California car accident attorney can review the surrounding circumstances to identify whether you have a valid lawsuit.
+A California motorcycle accident attorney can review the surrounding circumstances to identify whether you have a valid lawsuit.

 A substantial amount of roadwork is conducted by the state.
 Unfortunately, the state of California’s sovereign immunity often protects it from lawsuits brought against it by one of its citizens.
 Although sovereign immunity is not unlimited, you will need to clear some procedural hurdles before you get your day in court.